 Brandon Jennings - The Face of the Milwaukee Bucks in 2012

 Can The Milwaukee Bucks Be Competitive?

 The Milwaukee Bucks are 3-1 after almost the second week of the 2012-2013 NBA season.
 Bucks fans' hearts were broken after the team came so close to making the playoffs after the 2011-2012 season.
 There is cautious optimism this year because the team seems to have a better chemistry and mixture of experienced players and developing youth.
-This hub looks at the status of the Milwaukee Bucks prior to week one of this year, analyzes the first four games of the season, and then speculates whether Milwaukee can really be competitive.
+This article looks at the status of the Milwaukee Bucks prior to week one of this year, analyzes the first four games of the season, and then speculates whether Milwaukee can really be competitive.